 The Benefits of Decentralized Finance (DeFi)

-Thanks to its underlying network, blockchain technology, DeFi is bound to give birth to innovative products, services, and other industry niches in the long term.
+Thanks to its underlying network, and blockchain technology, DeFi is bound to give birth to innovative products, services, and other industry niches in the long term.

 For now, we can observe these essential benefits of decentralized finance: